We sure like to grab anything on offer, anything that is free.

 Shops have advertised bargains galore.
 Items reduced from 200 to 20, and in they come.
 Pushing, barging to get what is up for grabs.
 Fighting, elbowing others out of the way.
 A stampede.
 People have been thrown to the floor and walked over.
 All to stop oneself having the feeling of missing out.

 A petrol attendant entered the number wrongly.
-Instead of 131 they put 13.1.
+Instead of 131p they put 13.1p.
 What did the first customer do?
 Walk in an explain that there was a mistake?
-No. What they did was get on their phones and tell everyone that petrol is available for next to nothing at the moment.
+No. What she did was get on her phone and tell everyone that petrol is available for next to nothing at the moment.
 Queues quickly formed.
 Greedy, uncivilised are we that join in.
 I say, the next time you make a mistake, think about how aggrieved you feel when everyone takes advantage.
-They kick you when you are down.

 Read on this website